In the purest sense, espresso coffee is made from 7 grams of finely ground coffee extracted to 1.5 fluid ounces (44 ml)

 Espresso is usually topped with a golden creamy color (called the crema).

-Typically each barista and coffee shop have their own particular styles, coffee blends, machines, and even filter basket sizes.
+Each barista and coffee shop have their own particular styles, coffee blends, espresso machines, and even filter basket sizes.

-We derived the caffeine content based on an average from six different espresso servings (each from a different coffee outlet).
+The caffeine content listed, is based on an average from six different espresso servings (each from a different coffee outlet).
 The caffeine content varied considerably, as did the volume of the serving.

 Values ranged from 58 mg up to 185 mg for a double shot.